At the University of Missouri, we have developed two degree options to help you towards your goal of becoming an occupational therapy assistant (OTA).

 - Applicants may be invited for interview at any time during the admissions cycle.

 The Department of Occupational Therapy will begin accepting application for the Occupational Therapy Assistant program on Aug.
 1 each year.
 Each cohort of 44 accepted students will begin the OTA program in the Fall semester following the application cycle.
-The admission cycle closes annually on May 1, but due to the rolling admissions process used by the admissions committee, the program could potentially fill the 44 spots prior to the end of the cycle.
+The admission cycle closes on May 1 (deadline extended until July 15!), but due to the rolling admissions process used by the admissions committee, the program could potentially fill the 44 spots prior to the end of the cycle.
 Rolling admissions allows for early determination for exceptional applicants.

 - New completed applications will be reviewed each month beginning with the start of the admissions cycle.